Dirac series for $E_{6(-14)}$

 \section{Abstract}

-{Up to equivalence, this paper classifies all the irreducible unitary representations with non-zero Dirac cohomology for the Hermitian symmetric Lie group $E_{6(-14)}$.
+{Up to equivalence, this paper classifies all the irreducible unitary representations with non-zero Dirac cohomology for the simple Lie group $E_{6(-14)}$, which is of Hermitian symmetric type.
+Each FS-scattered Dirac series of $E_{6(-14)}$ is realized as a composition factor of certain $A_{\frq}(\lambda)$ module.
 Along the way, we have also obtained all the fully supported irreducible unitary representations of $E_{6(-14)}$ with integral infinitesimal characters.} \endabstract

 \subjclass[2010]{Primary 22E46.}